The Fight for Pay Equity: A State Road Map for Pennsylvania

 Janet Little, LWVLC President

-Lehigh Valley Women’s Advocacy Coalition (LVWAC) meetings are held on Meetings are held on a Tuesday morning every other month in the Community Room at PBS39 in Bethlehem.
+Lehigh Valley Women’s Advocacy Coalition (LVWAC) meetings was held on Meetings are held on a Tuesday morning every other month in the Community Room at PBS39 in Bethlehem.
 Meetings usually start at 8:30 am.
 Please check our Facebook events section for the date of the next meeting.

 Although the LVWAC has been initially chaired by Toni Hoffman and Susan McNamara, you do not need to belong to the AAUW to attend these meetings.

 As you can tell from the information posted above, a special guest usually speaks on an issue relevant to the initiative.
 At the meeting held on August 2018, Carrie Santoro, Director, Civic Engagement, Make the Road Pennsylvania, spoke about how to run an ethical campaign and engage citizens at the same time.